Anal Kaatru: Production

 Anal Kaatru is based on the play Swarga Bhoomi.
 Komal Swaminathan, who wrote the play, returned to direct the film adaptation.

 Soundtrack

 The music was composed by Shankar–Ganesh, with lyrics by Ilaiyabharathi.

 Release and reception

 Anal Kaatru was released on 25 March 1983.
-Kalki said the film was not hot air as the title suggests, but cold air.
+Thiraignani of Kalki said the film was not hot air as the title suggests, but cold air.
+Balumani of Anna praised the acting, direction, dialogues and lyrics.